Kennel Cough – Facts and Common Misconceptions

 It seems like every year, they add a name or two to the list.

 We have vaccines available to protect dogs from some of these pathogens.
 The DA2PP vaccine or canine “distemper” vaccine protects dogs from three viruses that can cause upper respiratory symptoms: canine distemper, canine adenovirus ty 2, and canine parainfluenza.
 The Bordetella vaccine is a separate vaccine that protects dogs from getting the infectious bacteria Bordetella.
-There is also a canine influenza vaccine that protects against one strain of canine influenza (canine influenza has not been diagnosed in Montana yet).
+There is also a canine influenza vaccine that protects against one strain of canine influenza.

 So why do we see so many dogs with infectious coughs if we have vaccinations?
 Because if you look at the list, there are at least 7 other pathogens (and probably more in my opinion) that can cause similar upper respiratory symptoms.